TAD, TAB Location pic in a 90 5.8 - same for your year

 Source: by miesk5

-DTC 632 O/D Cancel switch, Overdrive cancel switch did not change state during KOER; is possibly the result of the test being done incorrectly.
-When you do a KOER test, you need to do a Dynamic Response Check is used to verify operation of the Throttle Position Sensor (TPS), Mass Air Flow (MAF), Manifold Absolute Pressure(MAP), and Knock Sensor (KS) during a brief wide open throttle condition.
-The famed "Goose test"
+DTC 632, Overdrive cancel switch did not change state during KOER; is possibly the result of the test being done incorrectly.
+When you do a KOER test, you need to cycle the switch on and off, if you did, Possible Causes:

 DTC 552 = Secondary air injection bypass (AIRB) circuit failure KOEO